V1p3rL0rd/network_configuration/README.md

 1. Verify the correctness of entered parameters
 2. Ensure you have root privileges
 3. Check system logs: `journalctl -xe`
-4. Restore settings from backup if necessary

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-1. Fork the project
-2. Create your feature branch
-3. Commit your changes
-4. Submit a pull request

-## Authors

-Initial Author - [Your Name]

-## Support

-For support, please create an issue in the GitHub repository or contact the maintainers.